cisco/libsrtp/README.md

     less than 32,768; this trick is no longer required as the `rdbx_estimate_index(...)` function has been made smarter.

-  * The replay window is 128 bits in length, and is hard-coded to this value for now.

 --------------------------------------------------------------------------------

 <a name="installing-and-building-libsrtp"></a>